Contract Cleaning Sector

 Disclosure of Information

-Employers will provide information on the date of termination of any client contract which has been signed and, where the date of termination changes, the employee will be advised of such change.
+Employers will provide information on the date of termination of any client contract which has been signed and, where the date of termination changes, the worker will be advised of such change.
 A workers’ representative, nominated by the Trade Union shall also be advised, where such applies.

 Employers will give the information where reasonably practicable, not later than 30 days before the transfer of the employment contract is carried out and, in any event, in good time before the transfer is carried out.